kylereicks/picturefill.js.wp/readme.txt

     </span>

 The adapted version of picturefill.js then looks for the last `data-src` listed where the associated `data-media` matches the device and browser, and loads the appropriate image inside the matched `<span>` element.

-###Heights and Widths and Breakpoints

-One of the goals of this plugin is to be completely "plug and play" i.e. no setup and no options.
-Just turn it on and it works.
-To do this, the plugin relies on several Wordpress defaults and conventions.

-####Wordpress Image Sizes

-By default, Wordpress creates as many as 3 images of different sizes for each uploaded image ("large", "medium", and "thumbnail"), in addition to the "full" image size.

-This plugin adds responsive breakpoints based on the width of the image.
-The largest available image will display unless the browser width is less than the image width + 20px, in which case the next size down is displayed.

-To use this plugin most effectively, set the default image sizes ("large", "medium", and "thumbnail") to reflect useful breakpoints in your theme design.

-####Wordpress Image Classes

-The responsiveness of an image can be limited by adding the class `min-size-{image size}`.
-For example, an image with the class `min-size-medium` will not load an image smaller than size `medium`.

-###Caching

-To improve performance, especially in image heavy posts, the output of Picturefill.WP is cached after it is generated.
-The cache will be refreshed automatically every time a post is updated or Picturefill.WP is updated.
-The cache can be manually refreshed by deactivating and reactivating Picturefill.WP from the plugins menu.

-If you suspect that Picturefill.WP's caching is causing trouble with another plugin or theme feature, first try deactivating and reactivating Picturefill.WP.
-If problems persist, try lowering the priority for Picturefill.WP to be executed by adding the following to your functions.php file:

-    remove_filter('the_content', array(Picturefill_WP::get_instance(), 'apply_picturefill_wp_to_the_content'), 11);
-    add_filter('the_content', array(Picturefill_WP::get_instance(), 'cache_picturefill_output'), 9999);

-If you still encounter problems with other plugins or theme features, you may want to disable caching all together.
-See the subsection on how to disable caching under the "Extending Picturefill.WP" section of the [GitHub repository](https://github.com/kylereicks/picturefill.js.wp).

-###Errors and Warnings

-When using Picturefill.WP with your website, you may occasionally notice a warning very much like the following:

-    [Mon Jan 01 12:00:00 2000] [error] [client 999.999.99.99] PHP Warning: DOMDocument::loadHTML() [domdocument.loadhtml]: Unexpected end tag : a in Entity, line: 17 in /server/www/wp-content/plugins/picturefill/inc/class-model-picturefill-wp.php on line 20

-This error indicates improperly formed HTML.
-In this case, the `Unexpected end tag : a` comes from nested links.
-If you are seeing errors like this on your WordPress site, you may want to consider implementing an [error logging](http://codex.wordpress.org/Editing_wp-config.php#Configure_Error_Logging) system, or alternatively suppressing errors by adding `error_reporting(0);` and `@ini_set('display_errors', 0);` to `wp-config.php`.

-Additionally, the PHP DOM parser `DOMDocument` often has trouble with HTML5 elements and may throw an error if your post includes a `<canvas>` element, or a `<section>` element, for example.
-All the more reason to implement an error handling system on production sites.

 ###Extending Picturefill.WP